 When you’re DropShipping anything, it’s a good idea to test your products.
 When it comes to selling jewellery, testing is even more important.
 We’re not saying you need to order one of everything from your suppliers and try it all, but it’s a wise idea to order a few items, so you know the quality your customers can expect.
 We recommend – if you can – ordering at least one low-priced item and one mid-range item, so you’re confident about selling that supplier’s items, and so you’re less likely to encounter complaints and returns.

 If you’re curating a particular aesthetic, or look for your brand, then working with just one supplier might not be enough to fill your store.
 Using multiple suppliers will enable you to fill your store much more effectively, and should you encounter an issue with one supplier, you’ll be able to continue to trade by selling products from other suppliers.
 The easiest way to do this is by using a DropShipping platform like Avasam, which allows you to work with as many suppliers as you like – and you won’t even need to pay for many up-front either!

 Once you’ve found the type of jewellery products you’re looking for, think about what else your customers might be in the market for.
 Jewellery is often given as a gift, so having other gift ideas such as jewellery storage boxes and travel cases is a great was to make additional sales.
 You could even offer a whole range of these type of items with different themes, colours, sizes and designs.
 Just make sure you’re including plenty of detail in your listings – how many earrings do they hold, depths of trays and so on.

-Although jewellery cleaning items are popular items on marketplaces already,consider adding cleaning solutions, trays and machines to the items you sell.
+Although jewellery cleaning items are popular items on marketplaces already, you can consider adding cleaning solutions, trays, silver cleaning cloths, and machines to the items you sell.
 You might not make heaps of sales on those items, but every sale counts!